 Provides sheer-to-medium cover and feels very airy on the skin.
 Lasts all day and won't wipe off.
 Unique bead formula keeps the foundation from breaking down.
 A high-quality brand that won't disappoint.
 Cruelty-free.

 Sometimes a bit clumpy and doesn't blend perfectly for all users.

 A medium foundation that is perfect for anyone who likes a quick beauty routine.
 It features SPF and a glowing finish but somehow remains feather-light on your skin, not creating any unnecessary weight.
 An affordable foundation that lasts all day.

 Can be drying and may look more matte than dewy for some.

-This foundation conceals and highlights while also protecting your face from excess oil.
+Conceals and highlights while also protecting your face from excess oil.
 It will moisturize and create a flawless look.
-This product comes in a set of two, and the company also has an excellent return policy for your convenience.
+Comes in a set of two.

 When it comes to flawless makeup, it all starts with a good base.
 That’s why finding the right foundation is so important.
 It’s also the makeup product that’s the trickiest to get right, which is why shopping for foundation makeup is such a challenge.